Close Menu

 MEETING LISTING 1.22 FOR NON-HEALING FRACTURE OF THE FEMUR, TIBIA, PELVIS OR TALOCRURAL BONES

 The SSA has two listings under Section 1.00 – Musculoskeletal System of the Blue Book that deal with bone fractures.
-The first listing.
-1.22, deals with a non-healing or complex fracture in the lower part of the body.
+The first listing 1.22, deals with a non-healing or complex fracture in the lower part of the body.
 For example, listing 1.22 applies if you have a broken or fractured femur.
 It is possible that your femur may not heal.
-Because your femur supports your body weight, if there is a non-union of the bone, you will not be able to walk or bear weight.
-This is the type of injury contemplated by SSA’s listing.
+Because your femur supports your body weight, if there is no union of the bone, then you will not be able to walk or bear weight.
+This is the type of injury in the SSA listing:

 1.22 Non-healing or complex fracture of the femur, tibia, pelvis, or one or more of the talocrural bones with A, B, and C: